NHSH-MRI-Physics/DailyQA/Readme.md

 QAResult = Helper.DidQAPassV2(Result)
 ```
 The QAResult will give out a true or false based on if it passsed and a message explaining why it is outwith the threshold.

+Please note although this softwrare can be used on its own it was intended to be used with the QA bot, hence any source code downloaded may be in a unready state.